-Even with the minor changes to the survey instrument and composition of panel members, survey results in 2016 are similar to 2015.
-Some of the key highlights from the 2016 survey results include:
+Even with the minor changes to the survey instrument and composition of panel members, survey results in 2017 are similar to 2016.
+Some of the key highlights from the 2017 survey results include:

-- 1) Despite unfavourable weather conditions in 2016, the percentage of people travelling by walk/bike/transit increased to just over 50% (50.2% compared to 49.5% in 2015)2, which is on track to achieve the City's mode share target3 by 2020. - 2) There is negligible change in mode share from 2015 to 2016, except for a 1% decrease in the auto driver mode share which is instead captured by the other modes.
+- Transit, walking, and cycling, which all together account for 48.4% of all trips, have slightly decreased in the last year (48.4% compared to 50.2% in 2016).
+Despite this minor setback, it is still on track to achieve the City's mode share target by 2020. - 2) There is negligible change in mode share from 2016 to 2017, except for a 2% decrease in the walking mode share which is instead captured by the other modes.
 Total trips and mode share are presented in Figure 0-2.
-Trips and mode share to/from work are consistent with this trend, with an increase in transit trips for commuting, as illustrated in Figure 0-3. - 3) Benchmarking vehicle kilometres travelled (VKT) per capita using odometer readings from panel participant's vehicles indicates a further reduction in 2016 of approximately 6%. - 4) Car sharing has further increased in 2016 with 29% of residents (aged 18+ including those without valid driver license) having a car share membership, up from 26% in 2015 and 20% in 2014.
-Access to private vehicles has also increased across the City, from 78% to 79%.
+Trips and mode share to/from work are consistent with this trend, with an increase in transit strips for commuting, as illustrated in Figure 0-3. - 3) Benchmarking vehicle kilometres travelled (VKT) per capita using odometer readings from panel participants' vehicles indicates a further reduction in 2017 of approximately 6.4%. - 4) Car sharing has increased in 2017 with 31% of residents (aged 18+ including those without a valid driver license) having a car share membership, up from 29% in 2016 and 26% in 2015.
+Access to private vehicles has also increased slightly across the City, from 86% to 87%.

 In addition to the fall panel survey, a smaller summer survey was conducted to engage panelists and ask additional questions regarding bicycle usage and parking.
-The results of the summer mini survey are documented in a technical memo4 to City of Vancouver.
+The results of the summer mini survey are documented in a technical memo to City of Vancouver.

-4 2016 Vancouver Panel Survey - Mini Survey, McElhanney, August 2016.
+&lt;sup>4 2017 Vancouver Panel Summer Survey, McElhanney, September 2017.

-2 Note that these values represent the midpoint of the walk/ bike/ transit mode shares based on the 95% confidence interval ranges.
+&lt;sup>2 Note that these values represent the midpoint of the walk/ bike/ transit mode shares based on the 95% confidence interval ranges.
 These are discussed in more detail in Section 4.2.

-3 The Transportation 2040 plan target is that by 2020 at least half of all trips are by walking, biking or transit.
+&lt;sup>3 The Transportation 2040 plan target is that by 2020 at least half of all trips are by walking, biking, or transit.

-Figure 0-2: Total Trips by Mode and Mode Share (2013-2016 Panel Surveys)
+Figure 0-2: Total Trips by Mode and Mode Share (2013-2017 Panel Surveys)